Constructive dismissal is a type of unfair dismissal where the employee feels forced to resign, rather than being dismissed.

 Your employer might not be aware of the situation, or, if they are aware, they probably aren’t going to have a protected conversation with you; rather, they will try and keep the situation calm and hope the passage of time means that any claim you may have will fall away.

-Employers often try to ‘manage out’ employees to avoid having to give them a settlement payout.
+Employers often try to ‘manage out’ employees to avoid having to give them a payout with a settlement agreement.
 Managers are told to put an employee on performance review or to discipline them over a trivial matter.

 It is surprising how even big corporations employ these kinds of underhand tactics to avoid their responsibilities towards their employees.
 The difficulty however, is proving it.

-How to start a case for constructive dismissal compensation
+How do I start a case for constructive dismissal compensation?

 In that letter you will have to set out the fundamental breaches of contract that you consider your employer to have committed, be it one big breach – such as the failure to pay a contractually due bonus – or lots of separate breaches that together make up a breach of trust and confidence.

-Remember, you are trying to prove your employer has breached your contract to the extent that they have effectively dismissed you, so you need to show how they have done that by using the wording in your letter and any evidence that you have collected.
+Remember, you are trying to prove your employer has breached your contract to the extent that they have effectively dismissed you, so you need to show how they have done that by using careful and precise wording in your letter and making reference to any evidence that you have collected.

 Therefore, in your without prejudice letter, you will be explaining to your employer that you have ‘a case of constructive dismissal should you choose to act upon it’.
 What you are effectively saying is ‘If you do not resolve this to my satisfaction, then I will resign and sue you’.